the-suri-project/suri-docs-old/docs/en/tokenomics.md

 one people wants to give them.
 :::

-## Future DAO
+## Governance Token

-We have plans to build a DAO or _Decentralized Autonomous Organization_ to manage the **Suri Project** in the future.
+**Suri** will become a DAO (_Decentralized Autonomous Organization_) in the future in order to truly decentralize the **Suri** organization.
 This DAO will probably be ruled by a democratic system using a governance token as vote weight.

 ::: info
 The structure of the DAO and all its mechanisms will be agreed with the **Suri** community.
-You can join us on [discord](https://discord.gg/CtzA2kPdA7) to discuss about it.
+You can join us on [discord](https://discord.gg/CtzA2kPdA7) to discuss it.
 :::